Colm3na/kusama-session-keys/README.md

 We can use this script in conjunction with the `rotatekeys.js` script using the `-k` flag to know if the local node is using the provided session keys.

-This way you can know what node is validating when you have several validator nodes in a active/passive setup (only one node is actively validating).
+It's useful when you have several validator nodes in a active/passive setup (only one node is actively validating).
 You can promote a node to validator using `rotatekeys.js` at any time. just by executing the script in the node you want to promote.